Mo2men-dev/egfwd-storefront-backend/README.md

 ```
 CREATE DATABASE storefront_dev; CREATE DATABASE storefront_test;
 ```
+> Database will be running on port: 5432

 ## .env File
 create a `.env` file in the root directory and replace `*` with your data.